ow2-quick-app-initiative/poi-quick-app/docs/README.md

 Just fork the repository and push your contributions.
 The code of the quick app is in the [`/quick-app`](https://github.com/pbesteu/poi-quick-app/tree/main/quick-app) folder of the repository.

 Also, feel free to [raise issues](https://github.com/pbesteu/poi-quick-app/issues/new) on the code.

+## Acknowledgements

+Pictograms used in the images:

+- Cloud by Aya Sofya from NounProject.com
+- App by Adrien Coquet from NounProject.com
+- Folder by HideMaru from NounProject.com
+- Jpg by Ilham Fitrotul Hayat from NounProject.com
+- Json by Md Moniruzzaman from NounProject.com
+- Csv by Ilham Fitrotul Hayat from NounProject.com
+- User by Benny Chaw from NounProject.com
+- Terminal by Hare Krishna from NounProject.com